To Bag is to Prune: Simulations

 \subsection{Setup}

 I consider 3 versions of 3 algorithms on 5 DGPs.
 The 3 models are a single regression tree (CART), Stochastic Gradient Boosting (with tree base learners) and MARS.
-The five DGPs are a Tree, Friedman 1, 2 and 3 (\cite{MARS}) as well as a linear model (the sum of five mutually orthogonal and normally distributed regressors).
 The first two versions of each model are obvious.
 First, I include the plain model and second, a bootstrapped and perturbed ensemble of it, as described earlier.
-Additionally, \texttt{B} \& \texttt{P} versions of MARS and Boosting have the so-called data augmentation (\texttt{DA}) option activated.
-It consists in enlarging the feature matrix to additionally incorporate $\tilde{X}=X+\mathcal{E}$ where $\mathcal{E}$ is a matrix of Gaussian noise.
-For categorical variables, $\tilde{X}$ is obtained by duplicating $X$ and shuffling a fraction of its rows.
-Overall, \texttt{DA} can improve perturbation's potential when regressors are scarce.
-The Boosting and MARS \texttt{B} \& \texttt{P} + \texttt{DA} versions will be referred to by the less gloomy-sounding sobriquets \textit{Booging} and \textit{MARSquake}.
-An \href{https://drive.google.com/file/d/1K973ZN7_YHyh3WdqZGt6WApmD66LiHhl/view}{\texttt{R} package} implements both.
-Execution details are relegated to Appendix \ref{sec:details}.
+For the CART base learners, this corresponds to RF.
+For MARS and Boosting, this is MARSquake and Booging, as introduced in section \ref{sec:expend}.

 The third version of each model, "Population Sampling" aims at displaying what results look like under the ideal case of perfect randomization.
 Subsampling is replaced by sampling $B$ non-overlapping subsets of $N$ observation from a population of $B \times N$ observations.
 This version help discern which algorithm generates enough inner randomization to get close to that desirable upper bound.
+The idea is that, if there were no data limitations, non-overlapping samples of the same DGP is the best way to average overfitted noise out. \texttt{B}+\texttt{P} is inevitably imperfect because the same observations are recycled in different “bags” allowing for the possibility that bits of overfitted $E(y_i|x_i)$ do not average out to zero.
+This does not happen with population sampling.
+Thus, it makes empirically operational the ideal experiment of the Perfectly Random Forest utilized in \ref{sec:prf}, and that is why for any greedy algorithm under consideration, the purple line will be perfectly monotically increasing.

+The five DGPs are a Tree, Friedman 1, 2 and 3 \citep{MARS,breiman1996bagging} as well as a linear model.
+The true tree DGP is generated using a CART algorithm's prediction function as a "new" conditional mean function from which to simulate.
+The "true" minimal node size being used is 40 (10\% of the training set).
+Friedman DGP are obtained from the package \texttt{tgp} and typically generate a data set with 5 useful regressors (used in the true DGP) and 5 useless ones.
+Further details about how the data is simulated is in Appendix \ref{sec:simdet}.